dpear/team4-ProdoType/docs/decisions/0003-pomodoro-format.md

 ## Context and Problem Statement

 What format should our app be?
+There are extensive API's that can help us develop a chrome extensions

 ## Considered Options